Adams & Boyle, P.C. et al. v. Slatery, et al.

 July 9, 2015: Judge Sharp extends restraining order on enforcement of the licensure and inspection requirement for abortion facilities.

 August 10, 2015: Judge Sharp lifts restraining order allowing enforcement of the licensure and inspection requirement for abortion facilities.
+Plaintiffs file an amended complaint.

 August 13, 2015: Federal Judge Kevin Sharp issues an injunction barring district attorneys in Davidson(Nashville) and Sullivan(Bristol) Counties from enforcing the new law that requires that abortion facilities performing 50 or more surgical abortions annually be licensed and inspected by the TN Dept. of Health.